Anatomy Act 1832

 The Anatomy Act 1832 (2 & 3 Will.
-IV c.75) is an Act of Parliament of the United Kingdom that gave free licence to doctors, teachers of anatomy and bona fide medical students to dissect donated bodies.
+4. c.
+75), also known as the Warburton Anatomy Act 1832 is an act of Parliament of the United Kingdom that gave free licence to doctors, teachers of anatomy and bona fide medical students to dissect donated bodies.
 It was enacted in response to public revulsion at the illegal trade in corpses.

 Background

 The 19th century ushered in a new-found medical interest in detailed anatomy thanks to an increase in the importance of surgery.
 In order to study anatomy, human cadavers were needed and thus ushered in the practice of grave robbing.
 Before 1832, the Murder Act 1752 stipulated that only the corpses of executed murderers could be used for dissection.
 By the early 19th century, the rise of medical science – coinciding with a reduction in the number of executions – had caused demand to outstrip supply.

 Around 1810, an anatomical society was formed to impress upon the government the necessity for altering the law.
 Among its members were John Abernethy, Charles Bell, Everard Home, Benjamin Brodie, Astley Cooper, and Henry Cline.
 The efforts of this body gave rise in 1828 to a select committee to report on the question.
-The report of this committee led to the Bill.
+The report of this committee led to the bill.
 Public revulsion at the recent West Port murders swayed opinion in favour of a change in the law.
-In 1831 public outcry at the activities of the London Burkers caused further pressure for a Bill.
+In 1831 public outcry at the activities of the London Burkers caused further pressure for a bill.

-Passage of the Bill
+Passage of the bill

-Public sentiment notwithstanding, there was substantial opposition to the Bill.
+Public sentiment notwithstanding, there was substantial opposition to the bill.
+Henry Hunt, the MP for Preston, criticised the proposals, recommending instead "that the bodies of all our Kings be dissected, instead of expending seven or eight hundred thousand pounds of the public money for their interment."

 In 1829 the Royal College of Surgeons petitioned against it, and it was withdrawn in the House of Lords owing to the opposition of the Archbishop of Canterbury William Howley.

 A new Anatomy Bill was introduced in 1832.
 Though strongly opposed by Hunt, Sadler, and Vyvyan, it was supported by Macaulay and O'Connell.
 It was passed by the House of Lords on 19 July 1832.